bdrechsler/radm3dpy/doc/sphinx/radmc3dPy/index.rst

 * write fits files with CASA-compatible fits headers
 * do simple image manipulations
     * calculation of moment maps for line channel maps
-    * convolve image with 2D gaussian beams
+    * convolve image with a 2D Gaussian or an Airy-type psf
     * add coronographic masks
 * calculate interferometric visibilities of images for given projected baselines and position angles